-The Working Group will report to the Environment and Invasives Committee, National Biosecurity Committee and the Minister for Agriculture, on the progress of the Plan.
+The Steering Committee will report to the Environment and Invasives Committee, National Biosecurity Committee and the Minister for Agriculture, on the progress of the Plans activities.

 Meet The Group